Soontao/cds-feature-toggle/README.md

   @cds.features.redirect.target : [metricV2]
   action metric() returns MetricResponse;

-  // enabled on has feature 'feature-metrics-v2'
+  // enabled when request context has the feature 'feature-metrics-v2'
   // if 'feature-metrics-v3' is also enabled,
   // will prefer to trigger the metricV3
   @cds.features.enabled         : 'feature-metrics-v2'